-Problem Possible Ca use - Solution When using a Bluetooth headset the audio appears to be mono and not stereo.
-This is a common issue with Bluetooth headsets.
-To resolve this issue do the following (you will need to repeat this procedure after every boot up, restart, or when the system resumes from hibernation): Go to the Devices & Printers con Double-click the Bluetooth headse Click Connect to complete the ste Go to the Sound control panel in Right-click (in the Playback tab) the default device is Headset).
-Click Connect to complete the ste windows.
-He Bluetooth Stereo Audio device (the A file being copied to/from a connected Bluetooth device appears to be transferring very slowly .
-You may have the Bluetooth control panel (Settings > Devices > Bluetooth) open .
-When transferring data between the computer and a Bluetooth enabled device, make sure that the Bluetooth control panel is closed .
+Problem Possible Ca use - Solution When using a Bluetooth headset the audio appears to be mono and not stereo. h headsets.
+To resolve this issue do the procedure after every boot up, restart, bernation): Go to the Devices & Printers con Double-click the Bluetooth headse Click Connect to complete the ste Go to the Sound control panel in Right-click (in the Playback tab) the default device is Headset).
+Click Connect to complete the ste et. ereo connection.
+Windows. he Bluetooth Stereo Audio device (the A file being copied to/from a connected Bluetooth device appears to be transferring very slowly . • I panel (Settings > Devices > Bluetooth) in the computer and a Bluetooth enabled a control panel is closed.
 Bluetooth Control Panel (Settings > Devices) Close the Bluetooth control panel (pictured on the right) when transferring data between the computer and a Bluetooth enabled device.
-Devices Find a setting Devices Find a setting Amange Bluetooth devices Bluetooth Mouse & touchpad Typing AutoPlay DAVY-LIN Ready to pair Mouse for pair Mouse for pair DAVY-LIN Ready to pair Mouse for pair DAVY-LIN Ready to pair
+Printers & scanners Connected devices Bluetooth Mouse & touchpad Typing AutoPlay MCQSSEH Ready to pair Ready to pair Ready to pair Ready to pair

 Problem Possible Cause - Solution I can't hear any sound from the microphone in my connected headset, when trying to test the audio playback.
 You need to enable listening to the microphone in the audio control panel in order to hear any sound through your connected headset as follows: 1.
-Right-click the volume control icon (in the taskbar.) in the taskbar.
+Right-click the volume control icon (1)) in the taskbar.
 2. Select Recording Devices.
-Open Volume Mixer Playback devices Recording devices Sounds Tradibleshoot sound problems Tradibleshoot sound proble 5.
-Click Apply .
-6. You can then listen to the playback though the headest for testing 6.
+3. Double-click Microphone and select Listen.
+4. Click to put a check in Listen to this device check box.
+Microphone Properties Wicrophone jack.
+If you connect a microphone, you may hear feedback.
+Listen to this device.
+5. Click Apply.6.
 You can then listen to the playback though the headset for testing.
 7. Remember to disable this feature (remove the check from the Listen to this device check box) otherwise you may hear an echo from the internal microphone when you disconnect the headset.